sand, blush and white colored 5 inch ceramic pots potted with marble queen pothos, needle point ivy, and calathea beauty start houseplants

 In our helpful article, we will give you the definitive answer!
 But first, here’s a little summary of the most important takeaway.

-In the majority of cases, plants need some type of drainage.
-With the exception of a few aquatic plants, plants will need to be in a pot with drainage holes.
+"In the majority of cases, most plants need drainage.
+With the exception of a few aquatic plants and some indoor plants, most plants will need to be in a pot with holes or additional drainage material.
+If it’s not possible to put holes in the pot, it’s best to double pot."

 Ok so with the short answer in mind, let’s first take a look at why most house plants need adequate drainage and what happens if there aren’t any holes in your plant holders.

-Why Do I Need To Put Holes In Plant Holders?
+Why Do I Need to Put Holes in Plant Holders?

 The unfortunate thing is once a plant’s roots begin to rot, there is usually nothing that can be done to save it.